 What's in this guide?

 - What is the best life insurance policy for 59-year-olds?

-- Which is the cheapest life insurance company for 59-year-olds?
+- How much is life insurance for 59-year-olds?

-- What is the typical cost of life insurance for 59-year-olds?
+- What's the cheapest life insurance company for 59-year-olds?

 - How much life insurance do I need by age 59?